explosion/spacy-course/README.md

 ## ✨ Features

-- Content is fully Markdown-based with custom elements.
+- Allows authoring content in 100% Markdown with custom elements.
 - Supports **slides**, **interactive code exercises** and **multiple-choice questions**.
+- Executes code live and validates user submissions with tests functions.
 - Uses the `localStorage` to keep track of which exercises were already (marked as) completed.